-The CSB, or budget target, for an agency usually only applies to general funds, but certain special funds sometimes also receive targets.
+The CSB, or budget target, for an agency usually only applies to general funds, but certain special funds also receive targets.
 OBA formulates the CSB for each department and independent agency or component unit as necessary.
-Some agencies also receive targets at a lower level--usually to reflect mandates, entitlements, or Governor's initiatives.
+Some agencies also receive targets at a lower level--usually to reflect mandates, entitlements, or the Governor's initiatives.

 OBA implements all target detail via adjustments in the DBM budget system BARS (Budget Analysis and Reporting System), and agencies can both review the data in BARS and receive a target memo provided by OBA summarizing the target and changes made.
-The target memo also includes the agency's budget submission due date, with dates rolling through the fall to allow DBM to process and review the large magnitude of data entailed with agency budget submissions.
+The target memo also includes the agency's budget submission due date, which is determined to allow DBM to process and review the large magnitude of data entailed with all State agency budget submissions.
+Requests for extensions to the submission due date must be made by agency heads and submitted to DBM Deputy Secretary Marc Nicole and OBA Executive Director Andrew Pierce.